List of Martha Speaks episodes: Episodes

-Season 1 (2008–2009)
+Season 1 (2008–09)

-Season 2 (2009–2010)
+Season 2 (2009–10)

 A total of 30 episodes (60 segments) were produced for season 2, with 15 episodes making up season 2 in terms of broadcast order.

-Season 3 (2010–2011)
+Season 3 (2010–11)

 This season is actually the second half of season 2 in terms of production order.

-Season 4 (2012–2013)
+Season 4 (2012–13)

 The fourth season began with "Cora!
 Cora!
 Cora!" and "Cora Encore!", both of which guest star Jon Hamm and Jennifer Westfeldt, and concluded with "Martha's Market" and "Bye Bye, Burger Boy".
 This was the first season to feature guest stars, with others including Jennifer Garner ("Too Many Marthas"), poet laureate Billy Collins ("Billy Collins Speaks"), and astrophysicist Neil deGrasse Tyson ("Eyes on the Skies").
 This season is actually season 3 in terms of production order.

-Also this season, Christina Crivici has departed as the role as Alice Boxwood and has been replaced by Michelle Creber.
-Alex Ferris, Madeleine Peters and Cedric Payne (the voices of T.D.
-Kennelly and Milo Lee, Helen Lorraine, and Truman Oatley) all had noticeable voice maturations, but continued to voice their respective characters.
+This season marks a change in the cast, as Christina Crivici has left her role as Alice Boxwood, with Michelle Creber stepping in to take her place.
+Additionally, Alex Ferris, Madeleine Peters, and Cedric Payne, who lend their voices to T.D.
+Kennelly, Milo Lee, Helen Lorraine, and Truman Oatley, have all shown significant vocal growth, yet they remain committed to their characters.